hatimalmutairi/LGAAP/README.md

  - The final assemblies with annotated proteins and transcripts will be in ```results/annotation/{sample}/Final_Annotation/```

 ## Estimated Time of run
 We tried running the pipeline on a 24 cpu machine and 120 RAM of memory.
 The entire process took about 15377 minutes (around 10 days).
-The evidence based annotation round took the majority of running time as each genome take around 30 hours to complete.
+The evidence based annotation round took the majority of running time as each genome took around 30 hours to complete.